algoritmos-rw/algoritmos/tps/2020_2/tp3.md

 * Ejemplo:
 Entrada:
     ```
-    ciclo 7,By The Way - Red Hot Chili Peppers
+    ciclo 7 By The Way - Red Hot Chili Peppers
-    ciclo 15,Love Me Like You Do - Ellie Goulding
+    ciclo 15 Love Me Like You Do - Ellie Goulding
     ```
 Salida:
     ```